Mizuko Ito

-Mizuko Itō (sometimes rendered as Mizuko Ito), sometimes known as Mimi Ito (伊藤瑞子, Itō Mizuko), is a Japanese cultural anthropologist and learning scientist.
+Mizuko Itō (sometimes rendered as Mizuko Ito) (伊藤瑞子, Itō Mizuko), sometimes known as Mimi Ito, is a Japanese cultural anthropologist and learning scientist.
 She is Professor in Residence and John D. and Catherine T. MacArthur Chair in Digital Media and Learning, and Director of the Connected Learning Lab in the Department of Informatics, Donald Bren School of Information and Computer Sciences at the University of California, Irvine.
 Her main professional interest is young people's use of media technology.
 She has explored the ways in which digital media are changing relationships, identities, and communities.

-Her work has been featured in Wired, CNN, NPR, The Hill, The New York Times, EdSurge, LitHub, the Atlantic, Fast Company, LifeWire, Gizmodo, and USA Today.
+Her work has been featured in Wired, CNN, NPR, The Hill, The New York Times, EdSurge, LitHub, The Atlantic, Fast Company, Lifewire, Gizmodo, and USA Today.

 Early life and education

 Mizuko Ito grew up between the United States and Japan.
 In Japan, she attended Nishimachi International School and the American School in Japan.

-She did her undergraduate work at Harvard University, graduating in 1990 with a degree in East Asian studies: Her thesis was titled Zen and Tea Ritual: A Comparative Analysis.
+She did her undergraduate work at Harvard University, graduating in 1990 with a degree in East Asian studies.
+Her thesis was titled Zen and Tea Ritual: A Comparative Analysis.

 Ito did her graduate work at Stanford University.
 In 1991, she received a Masters of Arts degree in anthropology; her thesis was The Holistic Alternative: A Symbolic Analysis of an Emergent Culture.
 In 1998, she received a Ph.D. from the Department of Education for her dissertation, Interactive Media for Play: Kids, Computer Games and the Productions of Everyday Life.
 In 2003, she received a second Ph.D. from the Department of Anthropology for her dissertation, published in the book Engineering Play: A Cultural History of Children’s Software.